lmiller1990/vue-pdf-renderer-demo/ARTICLE.md

 }
 ```

-`PDFRenderable` represents any node in our tree - both `PDFTextNode` and the more complex `PDFElements`, which includes `PDFDocumentElement` and `PDFViewElement` at the moment.
+`PDFRenderable` represents any node in our tree - both `PDFNodes` and the more complex `PDFElements`, which includes `PDFDocumentElement` and `PDFViewElement` at the moment.

 `PDFTextNode` never has children - but `PDFElement` does.
 If we are traversing a `PDFElement`, we want to traverse all of the children, too. `draw` will handle interfacing with PDFKit.